Commentary: Peter Lim’s romance with owning a football club appears in trouble

 Nearly six years after Lim’s purchase of the club, his name is being chanted by fans again.
 But this time, in anger.

-Supporters’ group Salvem Nostre Valencia (Let’s Save Our Valencia) has called for a protest outside the club’s stadium yesterday (Aug 12) as the club sold two of its top midfielders, including captain Dani Parejo.
+Supporters’ group Salvem Nostre Valencia (Let’s Save Our Valencia) called for a protest outside the club’s stadium on Wednesday (Aug 12) as the club sold two of its top midfielders, including captain Dani Parejo.

 After the 2019 to 2020 season in which the club finished ninth resulted in the dismissal of Albert Celades as head coach in June - the sixth permanent coach in Lim’s six years at the club - fans were up in arms once more.